top of page

 Red Squirrel Press was shortlisted three times for the Callum Macdonald Memorial Award for poetry pamphlet publishers.

-All publications for Red Squirrel Press, Postbox Press and Postbox Magazine are designed and typeset by poet and editor Gerry Cambridge except Tim Turnbull’s ‘Silence and Other Stories’.
+All publications for Red Squirrel Press, Postbox Press and Postbox Magazine and Tringa are designed and typeset by poet and editor Gerry Cambridge except Tim Turnbull’s ‘Silence and Other Stories’.

 The most recent publications are highlighted at the bottom of this page.